azaharafernandezguizan/myPlannedTasks/index.md

 ## March 2018

-1. Continue the mini project on Aurelia.js and start the same project on Angular to compare it and publish it on Github. --> **in progress**
+1. Continue the mini project on Aurelia.js and start the same project on Angular to compare it and publish it on Github. --> **done**

 2. Continue working on WTMAsturias --> **in progress**